rogelioprieto/bash-scripts/README.md

 ## Bash script list:

 1. `generate-screenshots-from-pdf.sh`\
-Generate screenshots from a pdf file in a reduce size (800px and png8 format)
+Generate screenshots from a pdf file in a reduce size (800px and png8 format).
 2. `rm-aux-latexfiles-v1.sh`\
 For remove temporary files generated when compile a `.tex` (LaTeX) file.